k2view-academy/K2View-Academy/articles/04_fabric_studio/27_web_productivity_tips.md

 - Each command appears with its associated shortcut (if one exists).
 If you forget a keyboard shortcut (also referred to as a 'key binding'), use the **Command Palette** to help you out.

-- The Command Palette shows first the recently used commands and then all other commands.
+- The Command Palette first shows the recently used commands and then all the other commands.
 - If you do not remember the exact command, just start to type the keyword that might fit to filter relevant matches.
 The Command Palette will complete the command.
 - The Command Palette includes both standard IDE commands, as well as Fabric dedicated commands.
 Once the palette is opened type "Fabric" to filter and see them.